mashrur29/mashrur29.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Computer Science and Engineering, GitHub University, 2012
+* Ph.D in Computer Science, University of Massachusetts Amherst, 2025 (expected)
-* M.S. in Computer Science, University of Massachusetts Amherst, 2024 (expected)
+* M.S. in Computer Science, University of Massachusetts Amherst, 2024
-* Ph.D in Computer Science, University of Massachusetts Amherst, 2026 (expected)
+* B.S. in Computer Science and Engineering, University of Dhaka, 2019

 Work experience
 ======